 The Foundation also makes sure to carry some of the same types of merchandise sold by James and Daniel.
 Some of these items include pottery, cast iron cookware and gardening tools.
 The organization wants to ensure that Harrison Brothers Hardware products embody “American made” at its finest.

 Harrison Brothers Hardware: A Place That Time Forgot

 Thanks to the efforts of HHF, the old-fashioned double doors are still open after more than 100 years.
 Harrison Brothers Hardware is a piece of history that continues on as a cherished heirloom to the community.
 The store is a living 19th century landmark that offers visitors a glimpse back in time.

 I love that the community of Huntsville, which is known for being home to a world-class technology center as well as the U.S. Space and Rocket Center, is also dedicated to preserving the past for future generations.
-If you like touring old houses with an intriguing history, Huntsville is a great town to visit.

 A trip to Huntsville is not complete without a visit to the iconic historical landmark of Harrison Brothers Hardware.
 It’s a tourist destination, shopping experience and museum all wrapped up in one.